François Tapiézo dans la presse

 Why the Press page?

-For contemporary art enthusiasts, this section is a way to understand how an artist builds their legitimacy over time.
-Reading these articles is like going behind the scenes of an artistic journey, understanding how critics perceive their works and why they find their place in national and international exhibitions.
+For contemporary art enthusiasts, this section offers a way to understand how an artist builds their legitimacy over time.
+Reading these articles is like going behind the scenes of an artistic journey; you'll grasp how critics perceive their work and why it finds its place in national and international exhibitions.

 Back to blog